FuzzyWuzzy8/Speedo/README.md

 The app uses Android's LocationManager and LocationListener to receive updates on the device's location.
 - **Speed Calculation:**
    - The app calculates the current speed using the obtained location updates.

 - **Distance Measurement:**
    - The app measures the distance traveled by the user, updating the distance value based on location changes.

 - **Maximum Speed Tracking:**
    - The app keeps track of the maximum speed reached during the tracking session.

 - **Satellite Information:**
    - The app has the capability to display the number of satellites used for obtaining GPS data.

 ## Technologies
+- **Development Environment:** Android Studio
+- **Programming Language:** Java
+- **Android Location Services:** Utilizes Android's LocationManager and LocationListener for GPS-based location tracking.
+- **XML:** Used for defining the layout and appearance of UI elements in Android.
+- **Version Control:** Git (GitHub)

 ## Screenshots
 <!-- ![Screenshot 1](https://github.com/FuzzyWuzzy8/Speedo/blob/master/screenshots/qr_1.png) -->